valdezalbertm/assignment-php/app/app/README.md

     `docker-compose exec php bash -c "php composer.phar install"`

-# MySQL Database
+5. Import database

     You can find the .sql database file at `assignment-php/database/tml.sql`

 # How to Run Test